Introduction

 - Creamy: coconut milk, sweetened condensed milk, maple syrup

-- Boozy (for 21+ menus): bourbon, dark rum, Irish cream
+- B-oozy (for 21+ menus): bourbon, dark rum, Irish cream

 Step 3: Calculate Ratios and Batch Size

 Standard French press ratio is 1:15 coffee to water by weight.
 For a 32 oz (1 liter) press, use 65 grams of coffee and 975 grams of water.
 Adjust additives proportionally.
 For a spiced press, add 1 cinnamon stick and 2 star anise for every 32 oz.
+For larger batches, use a 51 oz press (85g coffee / 1275g water).
+Always scale precisely to maintain consistency.

 Step 4: Develop the Method